honghuixuhenry/honghuixuhenry.github.io/_pages/about.md

 His research focuses on data privacy and security in AI, deep learning, and Internet of Things.
 He served as the Program Committees for AAAI, SDM, and ICMC, and was a recipient of the Best Paper Award of the IEEE SmartData 2022.
 And he was the recipient of Outstanding Research Award from Georgia State University.
-You can find my [CV](../assets/Honghui_Xu_CV.pdf) here.

-**I am currently recruiting Ph.D. and Master's students who are interested in my research topics and will be awarded scholarships.**
+**I am currently recruiting Ph.D. and Master's students who are interested in my research topics and will be awarded scholarships.You can find my [CV](../assets/Honghui_Xu_CV.pdf) here.**